-The COSWN Board has supported and promoted secured WiFi networks to remove dependence on internet service providers and cybersecurity threats as a way to make sure that our systems remain available when everything else is impaired.
+The COSWN Board has supported and promoted secured microwave networks to remove dependence on internet service providers and cybersecurity threats as a way to make sure that our systems remain available when everything else is impaired.

 We believe it is important for all of us to understand the parameters that can influence digital communication.
 Digital communication does not relieve us from having the proper mobile installation in our vehicles.
 Neither does it mean that a 50 dollar handie talkie is the radio of choice in a car.
 Digital communication does not increase the range of your signal.